hashgraph/hedera-forking/INTERNALS.md

 - Foundry's [Anvil](https://github.com/foundry-rs/foundry/tree/master/crates/anvil)
 - [Ganache _(deprecated)_](https://github.com/trufflesuite/ganache)

-Please note that WaffleJS, when used directly as a library, _i.e._, not inside a Hardhat project, [uses Ganache internally](https://github.com/TrueFiEng/Waffle/blob/238c11ccf9bcaf4b83c73eca16d25243c53f2210/waffle-provider/package.json#L47).
+Please note that WaffleJS, a Smart Contracts testing library, when used it standalone, _i.e._, not inside a Hardhat project, [uses Ganache internally](https://github.com/TrueFiEng/Waffle/blob/238c11ccf9bcaf4b83c73eca16d25243c53f2210/waffle-provider/package.json#L47).

+> [!NOTE]
-On the other hand, Geth support some sort of snapshotting with <https://geth.ethereum.org/docs/interacting-with-geth/rpc/ns-debug#debugsethead>, but it’s not commonly used for development and testing of Smart Contracts.
+> On the other hand, Geth support some sort of snapshotting with <https://geth.ethereum.org/docs/interacting-with-geth/rpc/ns-debug#debugsethead>,
+> but it is not used for development and testing of Smart Contracts.

 Moreover, given that Fork testing runs on a local development network, users can use `console.log` in tests to ease the debugging process.
 With `console.log`, you can print logging messages and contract variables calling `console.log` from your Solidity code.
-Both [Foundry](https://book.getfoundry.sh/reference/forge-std/console-log) and [Hardhat](https://hardhat.org/tutorial/debugging-with-hardhat-network) support `console.log`.
+Both [Foundry](https://book.getfoundry.sh/reference/forge-std/console-log) and [Hardhat](https://hardhat.org/tutorial/debugging-with-hardhat-network) support `console.log` (Ganache also supported `console.log`).
-Not being able to use Forking (see below) implies also not being able to use `console.log` in tests, which cause frustration among Hedera users.

 ### Can Hedera developers use Fork Testing?

 **Yes**, Fork Testing works well when the Smart Contracts are standard EVM Smart Contracts that do not involve Hedera-specific services.
 This is because fork testing is targeted at the local test network provided by the Ethereum Development Environment.
-These networks are somewhat replicas of the Ethereum network and do not support Hedera-specific services.
+These networks are replicas of the Ethereum network and do not support any Hedera-specific service.

-**No**, Fork Testing will not work on Hedera for contracts that are specific to Hedera.
+~~**No**~~, Fork Testing will not work on Hedera for contracts that are specific to Hedera.
-For example, if a contract includes calls to the `createFungibleToken` method on the HTS System Contract at `address(0x167)`.
+For example, when a contract includes calls to the `createFungibleToken` method on the HTS System Contract at `address(0x167)`.
-This is because the internal local test network provided by the framework (`chainId: 1337`) does not have the precompiled HTS contract deployed at `address(0x167)`.
+This is because the internal local test network provided by the Development Environment does not have any contract deployed at `address(0x167)`.
+Not being able to use Fork Testing implies also not being able to use features such as `console.log` and Fixtures during testing, which cause frustration among Hedera users.

+> [!IMPORTANT]
-This project is an attempt to solve this problem.
+> This project is an attempt to fill this gap.
-It does so by providing an emulation layer for HTS written in Solidity.
+> It does so by providing an emulation layer for HTS written in Solidity.
-Given it is written in Solidity, it can executed in a development network environment, such as Foundry or Hardhat.
+> Given it is written in Solidity, it can executed in a development network environment, such as Foundry or Hardhat.

 ## Overview